 - Raw .png vector images of the objects (Human figures, trees cars, kites)

-For this tutorial we also use the free textures from our Open ArchiVIZ Pack and other tonytextures ressources that are linked in the text.
+For this tutorial we also use the free textures from our Open ArchiVIZ Pack and other tonytextures ressources that are linked below.
 Grab the stuff for free for your next architecture visualization project or for this tutorial!